-mkfs_sfcfs(1M), sfcadd(1M), sfcadm(1M), sfcinfo(1M), sfcnewfs(1M), sfcsetup(1M).
+mkfs\sfcfs(1M), sfcadd(1M), sfcadm(1M), sfcinfo(1M), sfcnewfs(1M), sfcsetup(1M).

-- A file system can be changed only when all hosts that share the file system have started operation and the sfcfrmd daemon has been started in all nodes in the scope of nodes sharing the file system.
-The reason is that the information for these hosts is required. - For node information to be added while the file system is mounted, the target file system must be mounted in the node in which sfcnode is to be executed. - host is necessary to be the host name of the node which constitutes the GFS Shared File System registered into the management partition by sfcsetup(1M). - If sfcnode command output message "node full, can't sfcnode" and failed, exceeded the maximum number of sharing nodes when making GFS Shared File System by sfcnewfs(1M).
-Check registered node information by sfcinfo(1M), and then add node after delete no need node information by sfcnode -d option. - Cannot delete node information of host that placing primary MDS, and secondary MDS. - If sfcnode terminates abnormally, and the target file system is an processing-ongoing status for node information addition, re-execute sfcnode to complete the process. - Do not mount or unmount the target file system while sfcnode is being executed.
+- A file system can be changed only when all hosts that share the file system have started operation and GFS Shared File System has been installed.
+The reason is that the information for these hosts is required. - host is necessary to be the host name of the node which constitutes the GFS common file system registered into the management partition by sfcsetup(1M). - If sfcnode command output message "node full, can't sfcnode" and failed, exceeded the maximum number of sharing nodes when making GFS Shared File System by sfcnewfs(1M).
+Check registered node information by sfcinfo(1M), and then add node after delete no need node information by sfcnode -d option. - Cannot delete node information of host that placing primary MDS, and secondary MDS.

-F.2.16 sfcproxybreak(1M) Cancels the relationship for high speed backup and restoration sfcproxybreak [-f] rel name sfcproxybreak cancels the relationship between the backup source and destination for high-speed backup and restoration.
+F.2.16 sfcproxybreak(1M) Cancels the relationship for high speed backup and sfcproxybreak [ -f ] rel\name sfcproxybreak cancels the relationship between the backup source and destination for high-speed backup and restoration.
+By default, this command cannot cancel the relationship or fails when a real copy is being executed.

-By default, sfcproxybreak cannot cancel the relationship or fails when a real copy is being executed.
 When -f option is specified, it cancels the relationship even when a real copy is being executed.
 But when a real copy is terminated by specifying -f option, the status of destination volume of GDS becomes data invalid (INVALID) status.